ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   time
     Daily time period when the user is allowed to login.

-    The value for this option must be in the format HHMM:HHMM.
+    The value for this option must be in the format "HHMM:HHMM".

-    Note: Enclose the time value in quotes (e.g., "0900:1700") to avoid YAML parsing issues with colons.
+    Enclose the time value in quotes (for example, "0900:1700") to avoid YAML parsing issues.

     This field uses a 24\-hour format.